tadeckar/assets-docs/content/database/stored-procedures/equipment_meraki_data_merge_prc.md

 +++

 ### What does it do?
-Inserts rows into the `equipment` table using values from the `equipment_dcn` table.
+Inserts rows into the `equipment` table using values from the `equipment_meraki` table.
 {{% expand "More Details" %}}
 1. Count the rows in the `asset_inventory_notification` table matching **customerId**/**wfId** where **mgmtSystemType** is `MERAKI`.
 2. If the count is > 0, call the `meraki_equipment_update_prc` stored procedure.